Last Updated on August 15, 2023 by Avia

 Nature Reinforces a No-Drama Zone

 Seeking succor in Nature’s majesty, I see very few tantrums.
 I do not sense self-destructive behavior.
 There is no ego crashing through the forest screaming out, “Why me?!
 WhatamIgonnadonow!?!
 WTF!?”
+Nope.
+Nature is both constant and revolutionary.
+In fact, Nature and spiritual growth go hand-and-hand because it reinforces calm, grounded, tranquility.

 Instead, I sense peace, balance, comfort.
 Where my human, self-centric mind fails, rails, flails, and bellyaches…Nature remains resolute in the order and comforting balance of life.
 I take a lot of solace from that.
 Maybe you can too.